tylim88/Crypto-Symbol/README.md

 ✍️ Written in ES6️⃣ and compiled to ES5️⃣

-🆙 last coin list update: 27-July-20
+🆙 last coin list update: 24-July-20

 ## Announcement

-version 0.3 update the name and symbol to the latest of coinmarketcap

-due to increase download of this package (which is unexpected), I decided to continue the work on this library, expect better library in near future.
+version 1.0.0 released, I remade the whole library but

 ## Installation